-Additionally, for members in general who feel a strong desire to receive communion, an in-person service of Holy Communion in the chapel is held at 5:00PM on Saturdays.
-Reservations are required and can be made using “Sign-Up Genius.”
-Click HERE to access the sign-up portal, where you enter your name, email address, and the number of people who will sit with you. *NOTE: If there are three or fewer people signed-up by noon on Saturday, the service that evening will be cancelled.
+In-person services of Holy Communion in the church are held at 9:15AM every Sunday morning.
+Reservations are allowed for up to 50 attendees and can be made using “Sign-Up Genius.”
+Click HERE to access the sign-up portal, where you enter your name, email address, and the number of people who will sit with you.

-All attendees for Tuesdays and Saturdays should expect the following:
+All in-person worship attendees should expect the following:

-- The wearing of cloth face coverings/masks is required
+- The wearing of cloth face coverings/masks over both mouth and nose is required

-- Communion is served in the form of prepackaged wafer and grape juice
+- Communion is served in the form of prepackaged wine and wafer

 - Physical distancing will be maintained, although members who live together and/or who traveled together to worship may sit together.

-- Hand sanitizer will be available and its use is encouraged by attendees upon arrival.
+- Hand sanitizer is available and its use is encouraged by attendees.

 IMPORTANT: These preventative measures are in place to reduce the spread of COVID-19, but none of them guarantee that you or your family members will not become infected.
 Please use your best judgment on whether or not to attend in-person worship.